 Photo by: Redpixl.pl from Shutterstock.

-Welcome to the New Year!
-I am used to greeting a new year with optimism, big goals, and renewed energy.
-However, given the flux of these last two years, I am approaching this year with renewed vigor for daily habits that will allow me to not only adapt, but calibrate to the challenges and opportunities that unfold.
+While setting big goals and moving through life with energy is one approach to thriving, I want to suggest that daily habits that allow us to more easily adapt and calibrate to the challenges and opportunities we face might be a better long term pursuit.
+It’s choosing the tortoise approach rather than the hare.
 A growing body of psychological science has begun to reveal the power of spiritual practices, and how they shape our minds, emotions, and relationships.
 Consequently, this year I am aiming to expand my daily practices of reading scripture and prayer to include more contemplative practices of silence and meditation.
 Finding time for new things is always a challenge in a full life that includes school drop-offs, an energetic dog, and even a bunny.
 So, I am focusing on slightly expanding or augmenting daily habits.
 Research confirms that these moments are life-giving.
-In my own experiences, such practices have helped me to understand myself, feel more empathetic toward others, and draw me closer to God.
+In my own experience, such practices have helped me to understand myself, feel more empathetic toward others, and draw me closer to God.

 One Day at a Time

 Habits are best developed by making changes to our daily behaviors.
 As an example, your dentist reminds you that you need to floss your teeth daily.
 It’s a simple thing.
-Yet, you hadn’t done it as consistently because you don’t like flossing.
-However, your dentist stresses the importance of flossing for your health.
-So, your New Year’s resolution is to floss your teeth every day.
+Maybe it’s not a consistent practice for you because you don’t like flossing.
 Changing habits takes discipline.
 That is why 12-step programs use the slogan, “One day at a time.”
 So, you intentionally start flossing, one day at a time, until it becomes a habit.
 The same applies with any practice, including spiritual practices.
 We need daily spiritual practices to keep us grounded in what we believe, and deeply connected to what matters most.
 Moreover, spending time with God provides clarity around the direction and decisions we make each day.
 Spiritual practices are best undertaken at a regular time, on a daily basis (maybe even twice daily).
 So, I encourage you to choose a practice that you can engage in one day at a time.

 Wired for Spirituality

-- A sense of love or embrace consistent with intimate attachment or bonding; and
+- A sense of love or embrace consistent with intimate attachment or bonding

 - A sense of self that is both distinct and part of the greater oneness.